 This course explores the impact of mental illness on occupation.
 Theories and models of practice used in occupational therapy evaluation and intervention for adolescents and adults will be discussed.
 Observation skills, problem solving, critical thinking, treatment techniques will be learned and applied to different treatment settings.
 Case studies, laboratory activities, and competency examinations will be utilized to gain awareness and insight for practitioners working in mental health.
 Group dynamics and group interactions skills will be explored.
 This course includes 20 hours of Level I Fieldwork experience outside of the scheduled class time, which provides opportunities for students to observe and apply concepts learned in the classroom in actual mental health practice settings.
 The laboratory component provides structured opportunities for students to develop hands-on skills for implementing occupational therapy services with individuals who have psychosocial dysfunction.
 Students practice skills for conduction various therapeutic groups and use a variety of therapeutic media.
-Prerequisites: OTA110, OTA200 and PSY220
+Prerequisites: OTA110, OTA200 and PSY220 Terms Offered: SU, WI

-OTA210 Occupational Therapy in Physical Rehabilitation+ 4 Credits
+OTA210 Occupational Therapy in Physical Rehabilitation+

 This course explores the impact of physical disability and illness on human occupation.
 It analyzes the occupational therapy process with individuals who have physical dysfunction including assessment procedures and current occupational therapy interventions.
 A variety of physical conditions commonly encountered in physical rehabilitation practice settings are addressed including central nervous system disorders, cardiovascular system disorders, neuromuscular disorders, and orthopedic conditions.
 The course includes an additional 20 hours of required Level I Fieldwork Experience outside of scheduled class time which provides opportunities for students to observe and apply the concepts learned in the classroom in actual physical rehabilitation practice settings.

-Prerequisites: OTA200 and OTA205 and OTA230 Terms Offered: FL, SP be placed on ethics, practice standards, and related legislation.
+Prerequisites: OTA200 and OTA205 and OTA230 Terms Offered: FL, SP course provides a basis for developing essential professional skills needed to practice as an Occupational Therapy Assistant in a variety of service delivery systems.
+Emphasis will be placed on ethics, practice standards, and related legislation.
 Healthcare reimbursement systems, quality improvement, and its impact on Occupational Therapy services delivery will be studied.
 Regulatory board requirements for certification, licensure, and on-going professional development are addressed.
 Students will understand the importance of promotion of health literacy and occupational therapy services for all populations.
-Prerequisite: OTA200 and OTA110